• Skip to primary navigation

 Most healthcare providers use a combination of methods to treat and prevent burnout; however, you need to work or adjust the following criteria:

-• Lower your stress levels and improve your ability to recharge
+• Lower your stress levels and focus on how to recharge

 • Use asynchronous telemedicine to manage your workload